nhsconnect/FHIR-CDS/index.md

 The following technical area is specifically excluded:
 * Assurance and system accreditation

-## Note for Implementors ##
+## Note for Implementers ##
 This specification is issued as an alpha, and we welcome feedback (see [Communication Channels](support_communications.html) for ways to contact us) on the specification.
 In particular, note that the identity of the patient is NOT part of the specification - that is to say, the CDSS will never know who the patient is, in order to deliver a recommendation.
-We particularly welcome any views on this from implementors.
+We particularly welcome any views on this from implementers.